Arctic shipping routes: Search and rescue

 In 2011 the Arctic countries, organized through the Arctic Council, signed the first binding circumpolar treaty, the Cooperation on Aeronautical and Maritime Search and Rescue in the Arctic.
 With it they officially established the areas of responsibility of each coastal country.
+The agreement emphasizes the necessity of international collaboration to overcome the unique challenges posed by Arctic conditions, such as extreme weather and vast, remote areas.
+As shipping routes expand due to melting ice, this treaty plays a vital role in ensuring safety in the region.